jmuzsik/blog/content/it/docker-overview.md

 #### Docker

 1. Docker is easy because script friendly interface to create/automate/remotely manage complex clusters of containers deployed as microservices
-    - Microservices is a compute services architecture where multiple containers are deplyed each with a distinct yet complemenary role for the app at whole.
+    - Microservices is a compute services architecture where multiple containers are deployed each with a distinct yet complementary role for the app at whole.
 (DB, file server, web server, etc)

 #### Docker container

 Is an image whose behavior is defined by a script.

-- image is a software file containing a snapshot of a full OS file system, ie: everytihng necessary to launch a viable virtual server
+- image is a software file containing a snapshot of a full OS file system, ie: everything necessary to launch a viable virtual server
   - looks as so: Ubuntu linux (OS) below MySQL below writable data layer

 ##### What do people commonly do with docker containers?